Volunteering in Nepal

 The majority of Nepalese identify as Hindu, with Hindu rituals incorporated into everyday life.
 Buddhism also has a strong tradition in Nepal, and the country is recognised in Buddhist tradition as the birthplace of Buddha.
 For many Hindus, Buddhism is not considered a separate religion and many practice a combination of both religions.

-The 2015 Constitution of Nepal established the country as a secular state.
 The constitution stipulates federal, provincial, and local level governance structures and provides wide-ranging power and responsibilities to locally-elected government bodies.
 Local governments are responsible for the planning and implementation of local development programs and the delivery of services.

 Nepal's infrastructure is vulnerable and the country has suffered frequent natural disasters.
 In 2015 two devastating earthquakes struck and caused major setbacks in the progress of development, with the death of more than 8,000 people and widespread destruction of infrastructure, heritage sites, and agricultural land.
 Nepal is continuing to recover from these earthquakes and economic growth is expected to rebound.